Yes, you can earn (good) money by grocery shopping on the side -- all while setting your own hours. Here's how it works.

 Yes, you heard that right.
 The on-demand business model, used perhaps most famously by Uber, has moved into the grocery delivery business.

 The Uber model

-Nooga.com, a local news site in Chattanooga, Tennessee, interviewed Shipt Shopper Kimberly Carrizoza, a stay-at-home mother of three, who says she enjoys the money and the flexibility.
+Nooga.com, a local news site in Chattanooga, Tennessee, interviewed Shipt Shopper Kimberly Carrizoza, a stay-at-home mother of three who says she enjoys the money and the flexibility of the job.
 Shipt lets her fit work around her busy and constantly changing schedule, she says:

 “My husband works full-time, and he goes out of town for his job.
 So to have something like this where I can sign on when I want and sign out when I’m done [is ideal].”

 To hear from another Shipt Shopper, who spoke with Money Talks News, check out the video above.

 Just as Airbnb customers do, Shipt customers rate their experience.
 The shoppers who receive the best customer ratings are given first crack at jobs as new orders arrive.
 According to Nooga.com: